A Virtual Drive Through the Baviaanskloof

 [S33 31.262 E23 39.027]

 The other is the Hangleer or Hanging Ladder, the remnants of which can be seen above you.
-It was built by honey gatherers to gain access to the bee's nests beneath the overhang of the cliff.
+Honey gatherers built it to access the bee's nests beneath the cliff's overhang.
 Only a couple of rungs still exist so it can be quite difficult to spot.
 If you are battling, look just below the left-hand tuft of grass on the skyline.
 However, there now (in 2014) seems to be even less of it to see than before!

 [S33 31.235 E23 39.037]